-Signs You are in a Toxic Work Environment
+Signs You Are in a Toxic Work Environment

 There is a big difference between having a bad day—or week at work and being in a “toxic” work environment.
 According to Forbes, unhealthy or toxic workplaces are the number one reason people resign.
 So, how do you spot whether your work environment is toxic or not?
 Below are signs to look for, as well as steps to take.